Close Alert Banner

 Where can I find the COVID-19 surveillance data?

-The new dashboard including COVID-19 surveillance data.
-As learned from the 2022/2023 respiratory season, several respiratory viruses can now circulate at the same time and this dashboard is better able to provide situational awareness on this broader picture.
+The new dashboard includes COVID-19 surveillance data.
+As learned from the last respiratory season, several respiratory viruses can now circulate at the same time and this dashboard is better able to provide situational awareness on this broader picture.
+Public Health Ontario also provides additional information with the Ontario Respiratory Virus Tool

 What indicators determine high risk versus low risk?